 Applications for the program are currently paused.

-Thank you for your interest in our Autism Assistance Dogs.
+Thank you for your interest in our Assistance Dogs.

 We are working hard to reopen the application process, and to support even more children with autism and their families.

-We will provide an update on the application process at the end of 2021.
+We will provide an update on the application process as soon as possible.

 Support for you and your child